-On the one hand, it’s a great place to snag some affordable basics like tees, sweaters and jeans, in styles that are always on-point and of-the-moment.
+On the one hand, it’s a great place to snag some incredibly affordable basics like tees, hoodies and jeans, in styles that are always on-point and of-the-moment.

 Plus, they’ve been closing a lot of stores over the past few years as the entire retail industry struggles, so who knows how long they’ll even be around.

-In this post I’ve rounded up two dozen stylish and affordable stores like Forever 21 where you can find great styles that won’t break the bank.
+In this post I’ve rounded up two dozen stylish and affordable stores like Forever 21 where you can find great styles in a price range that won’t break the bank.

 Cool Clothing Stores Like Forever 21